1. OVERVIEW OF

 Defining Inline Functions within a Class:

-It is possible to define short functions completely within a class declaration.
-When a function is defined inside a class declaration, it is automatically made into an inline function.
-It is not necessary to precede its declaration with the inline keyword.
+declaration, it is automatically made into an inline function.
+It is not necessary to precede its

 #include<iostream>